callrua/spotipyutils/README.md

 ```

 Details around spotipy authorisation can be found [here](http://spotipy.readthedocs.io/en/latest/#authorized-requests).
-You will need to set the tool up in your spotify developer profile to grab your SPOTIPY_CLIENT_ID and SPOTIPY_CLIENT_SECRET.

 When running the app for the first time, the auth from the API will display: